aleksgaisov/binance-stepper-bot/README.md

 ## Disclaimer

 ```
-Please notice that I am not to be responsible or liable for anything you do with this program.
+Please notice that I am not responsible or liable for anything you do with this program.
 This libre piece of software is distributed without any warranties or guarantees.
 You use this program at your own risk.
 ```